Accessible Career offers the following services:

 Accessible Career counselors can consult with those that provide testing, teachers, university counselors, doctors, and workplace professionals only if you provide a specific release of information.
 However, sharing information can accelerate your progress in certain cases.

 In the rare circumstances that you are unable to continue working due to your condition, you and your counselor can discuss the options available.
 Typical places to get support include Social Security, Texas Workforce Commission, TIRR, and the Veterans Administration.
 You and your counselor can also decide if returning to school, self-employment, freelancing, or starting a (part-time) business is right for you.

 referral for assessment

 When additional information is needed, your counselor may suggest an updated evaluation.
-Understanding how it impacts you today is critical to providing you the best care.
-You counselor will provide you options and inform you of ways to get the testing done for a reduced price or through your school or state agency.
+Understanding how it impacts you today is critical to providing you with the best care.
+Your counselor will provide you with options and inform you of ways to get the testing done for a reduced price or through your school or state agency.